qdrant/landing_page/qdrant-landing/content/articles/neural-search-tutorial.md

 In this tutorial, I have tried to give minimal information about neural search, but enough to start using it.
 Many potential applications are not mentioned here, this is a space to go further into the subject.

-Subscribe to my [telegram channel](https://t.me/neural_network_engineering), where I talk about neural networks engineering, publish other examples of neural networks and neural search applications.
+Join our [Discord community](https://qdrant.to/discord), where we talk about vector search and similarity learning, publish other examples of neural networks and neural search applications.